All Episodes

 Well, it would be a problem if they were not qualified, but nobody said that.

-It's more about what they could do for the company, which would include contacts.
+If it were not based on merit and or what that person can do for your company, it's more about what they could do for the company, which would include contacts.

-And I kept saying, um, you don't look for people with experience in the industry, not for directors.
+And I kept saying, you don't look for people with experience in the industry, not for directors.

 So anyway, that doesn't bother me.